SmithWillSuffice/ohanga-pai/content/blog/65_theergodicforgotit.md

-Secondly, in the real world governments do not behave as if they have a monopoly control of their own tax credits (aka. the currency) and so a lot of economic injustices occur due to plain ignorance --- a massively tragic for of banal evil.
+Secondly, in the real world governments do not behave as if they have a monopoly control of their own tax credits (aka. the currency) and so a lot of economic injustices occur due to plain ignorance --- massively tragic form of banal evil.
 If governments cause unemployment in the first place (as MMT shows) then a morally agnostic government operating according to quasi free market ideology --- welfare for the rich, rugged individualism for the poor ---